jeffknupp/blog/content/2012-10-18-writing-a-python-book-in-python.md

 this post.

 <!--more-->

+##Intermezzo: Get updates on the progress of 'Writing Idiomatic Python'
+If you'd like to receive updates on the progress of 'Writing Idiomatic Python', sign up with your email address using the widget below.
+No spam.
+Promise.

+##A book you can run from the command line...

 The book follows the format of my [original blog post](www.jeffknupp.com/blog/2012/10/04/writing-idiomatic-python/).
 It is devided into sections loosely based on the situation in which you would